Copyright ©2021 by AppCoda Limited

 SwiftUI vs UIKit

-My short answer is to learn both, especially you want to become a professional iOS developer and look for a job.
+If you want to become a professional iOS developer and look for a job, you should learn both frameworks.
 Most of the apps on the App Store are developed using UIKit.
 It is very likely you will work on an app built with UIKit if you are employed.
-Even if you do not plan to look for a job, SwiftUI doesn't come with all types of UI components.
-In some cases, you may need to utilize the components provided by UIKit.
-This is why I suggest you to learn both frameworks during the transition period.
+So, you can start with UIKit, followed by SwiftUI.